 Our Personal Health business line is focused on marketing and sales of our Ekso Indego Personal product to individual users.
 These individual users are currently served by the Veterans Administration, which provides our products to qualified veterans for individual use, individuals who are covered under worker's compensation insurance, and private individuals who pay out of pocket.
 In April 2024, CMS approved a final payment level of \$91,031.93 for Medicare reimbursement of the Ekso Indego Personal, which took effect of April 1, 2024.
+We intend to seek insurance coverage beyond CMS and to seek additional indications of use for our products.
 We believe that our Personal Health business line has the potential for a higher growth rate than our Enterprise Health business line.